 The programme awards 24 university credits (CFU) that add up to those awarded by the students’ course (and corresponds to 5 month of extra work).
 The participants have two years to complete the programme.

 Who is it for

-The fifth edition of the programme, in the academic year 2020-2021, is aimed at students enrolled in the Department of Civil, Environmental and Mechanical Engineering (DICAM), the Department of Sociology and Social Research (DSRS), the School of International Studies (SIS), seeking a degree in:
+The sixth edition of the programme, in the academic year 2021-2022, is open to students enrolled in the Department of Civil, Environmental and Mechanical Engineering (DICAM), the Department of Sociology and Social Research (DSRS), the School of International Studies (SIS), seeking a Master's degree in:

 - Environmental engineering;